spolt/kodlamaio_Mernis/README.md

-## How to use soap wsdl for your project
+## How to use soap client for your java project

-RightClick on your project -> Create New Other -> Web Services -> Web Service Client
+RightClick on your project -> Create New Other -> Web Services -> Web Service Client(WSC)

 ![Photo 1](/photos/photo1.png)